coppertop-bones/bones/docs/maintian/detail/bones syntax for programmers.md

 | 2   | "two"   |
 | 3   | "three" |

-where the second syntax results in a panel with an index of a which can also be accessed like any other column.
+where the second syntax results in a frame with an index of a which can also be accessed like any other column.

 **early-exit**